ilirlikalla/Smith-Waterman-FPGA-module/README.md

-# Smith-Waterman score calculation FPGA-module
+# Verilog code for calculating the Smith-Waterman score on FPGA
 This code models a Smith-Waterman alignment score pipeline.
 The design is adapted for FPGA implementations.

 # Folder structure: